lucapette/website/content/writing/my-experience-with-go.md

 But there's more: the compiler is super annoying (in a good way), and I have to check all the errors _before_ I can even run the program once.
-The frustration of writing `if err != nil` all over the place is at the core of one of my favorite features: the distinction between errors and exceptions.
+The frustration of writing `if err != nil` all over the place is at the core of one of my favourite features: the distinction between errors and exceptions.
 It forces me to think about things I can choose to ignore while bootstrapping a project in other languages: the file may not be there, the network connection may fail, and so on.
 Unfortunately, it is indeed annoying